yakshaving-art/alertsnitch/README.md

 ## Grafana Compatibility

-AlertSnitch writes alerts in such a way thay they can be expored using Grafana's MySQL Data Source plugin.
+AlertSnitch writes alerts in such a way thay they can be explored using Grafana's MySQL Data Source plugin.
 Refer to Grafana documentation for further instructions.